 Message from ACM Costa Rica Spanish Language Coordinator Mario Morera

-Throughout this fall semester program, students live with host families in San José near to the Universidad de Costa Rica and the ACM center in San Pedro.
-Students will make weekly visits to local sites, and are involved in activities to become more actively engaged in the local community.
-The program schedule offers ample opportunities for independent travel to Costa Rica’s beautiful beaches, mountains, and forests.
-While all ACM courses are offered in the ACM program center, a cooperation agreement with the nearby Universidad de Costa Rica gives students access to cultural and sports facilities, and provides a wealth of opportunities for interaction with local Costa Rican university students, giving students a taste of Latin American student life.
+Throughout the program, students live with host families in San José near the Universidad de Costa Rica and the ACM center in the San Pedro neighborhood; students who opt to conduct their community practicum with an organization in a rural area live with a second host family during the month-long project.
+Site visits in and near San José are part of every course, and students are encouraged to become involved in activities to become more actively engaged in the local community.
+The program schedule allows for independent travel to Costa Rica’s beautiful beaches, mountains, and forests.
+While all ACM courses are offered in the ACM program center, an agreement with the nearby Universidad de Costa Rica gives students access to cultural and sports facilities and student clubs and teams, and provides a wealth of opportunities for interaction with local students and a taste of local university life.

-Special note: Students with advanced levels of Spanish language proficiency now have the opportunity to enroll directly in classes at the Universidad de Costa Rica (UCR).
-Students will take some classes at the ACM center, along with two to three courses at UCR.
-To learn more, visit the direct enrollment option page.
+Students with advanced levels of Spanish language proficiency have the opportunity to enroll in classes at the Universidad de Costa Rica (UCR).
+Students will take one class at the ACM center, along with two to three courses at UCR.
+To learn more, visit the dual enrollment option page.

 For more detailed information, please use the links located on the left-hand side of this page.

 - Language prerequisite: Spanish

 - Language of instruction: Spanish